rahmed31/POS-Tagger/README.md

 When taking a look at each file, you will notice that they each contain an in-depth description of how they work and the purpose of all functions that are within them.
 You will also notice the order in which I calculate all necessary pieces of data (found in each of my main drivers) to ultimately create my POS tagger.
 Lastly, you will notice that I modularized all functions in the event that they needed to be imported and reused in different files.

-**THIS SECTION WILL CONTINUE TO BE MODIFIED UNTIL CODE IS DEBUGGED**
+**THIS SECTION WILL CONTINUE TO BE MODIFIED UNTIL REPOSITORY IS FINALIZED**

-# What Files You Should Run to Test the POS Tagger
+# How to Test the POS Tagger Yourself

-**SECTION INFORMATION WILL BE ADDED WHEN CODE IS DEBUGGED**
+**SECTION INFORMATION WILL BE ADDED WHEN REPOSITORY IS FINALIZED**

 # Resources